12 Types of Lupine to Add Grace & Beauty to Your Garden

 The blooming season is from early spring through early summer.
 These types of lupine have a pleasant odor, and because they grow in so many different places and environments, they blend in well with a wide range of plant and flower species.

 In most gardens and backyards, its delicious aroma attracts a lot of bees and butterflies.
-However, the problem with growing this annual shrub is the bitter-tasting alkaloid toxin inherent in its leaves is highly toxic to cattle; thereby, it needs to be looked over when planted.
+However, the problem with growing this annual shrub is the bitter-tasting alkaloid toxin inherent in its leaves is highly toxic to cattle due to the lupin alkaloids in the leaves and seeds; thereby, it needs to be looked over when planted.

 Yellow Bush Lupine